Tuicy/SpringBootThymeleaf/README.md

 # SpringBootThymeleaf

-A sample simpring boot app with Thymeleaf
+A sample springboot app with Thymeleaf